 Over 375 desks built through Stafford’s support

 In second grade we decided we would use our reading skills to help support our friends at our sister schools, Pakati Primary, Katusyo Primary, and our newest sister school Ipyana Primary.
-We challenged ourselves to read more and looked for sponsors for our reading.
-Watch this video to see the The Flat Stanley/Flat Stella friendship letter project we did last year.
+We challenge ourselves to read more and will look for sponsors for our reading.
+Watch this video to see the Flat Stanley/Flat Stella friendship letter project we did a few years ago.

-Over the past 9 years, together with the efforts of our both our 3rd and 4th graders through their school-wide fundraiser, The Market Place, Stafford students have done great things.
+Over the past 10 years, together with the efforts of the third graders’ school-wide fundraiser, The Market Place, Stafford students have done great things.
 Thanks to their efforts

 More students are attending school